Frequently asked Questions

 How can I define special characters for triggering expansions?

 This is not needed with Typinator.
 Typinator automatically expands an abbreviation as soon as you type its last character.
-When the "whole word" option is enabled for an abbreviation, Typinator also considers the next typed character to avoid premature expansion of abbreviations that can also be the beginning of a regular word.
+When the "Expand at word break" option is enabled for an abbreviation, Typinator also considers the next typed character to avoid premature expansion of abbreviations that can also be the beginning of a regular word.
 For more information about this feature, see the Triggers for expansions tip.

 How can I migrate my snippets from TextExpander to Typinator?